gianmarcodonetti/optimization/docs/simulatedannealing.md

 We can now start the annealing process.

-## Numpy
+## NumPy

+The first framework we work with is **NumPy**.

-First, let's pick a random initial solution and define all the required function for the simulation to start:
+As initial step, let's pick a random initial solution and define all the required function for the simulation to start:

 ```python
 def generate_initial_solution(size):